fluent/fluent-bit-docs/pipeline/outputs/stackdriver.md

 Example configuration file for k8s resource type:

 local\_resource\_id is used by stackdriver output plugin to set the labels field for different k8s resource types.
-Stackdriver plugin will try to find the local\_resource\_id field in the log entey.
+Stackdriver plugin will try to find the local\_resource\_id field in the log entry.
 If there is no field logging.googleapis.com/local\_resource\_id in the log, the plugin will then construct it by using the tag value of the log.

 The local\_resource\_id should be in format: